uber/react-view/README.md

 ### Other React View Exports

-There are some other utilities that React View exports, mostly to help you when building your own custom knobs or provider.
+There are some other utilities that React View exports, mostly to help you when building your custom knobs or provider.

 ```js
 import {